Hans Kroll

 After 1945, Kroll worked for Karl Arnold, Minister President of North Rhine-Westphalia, as advisor on foreign policy issues for Christian Democratic Union (CDU) and later for the press, before joining in 1950 the Federal Ministry for Economics and Labour of West Germany, serving also as envoy in Paris (CoCom).
-Between 1953 and 1955, he was the first West German ambassador to Yugoslavia, and between 1955 and 1958, he was an ambassador to Japan.
+Between 1953 and 1955, he was the first West German ambassador to Yugoslavia, and from 1955 to 1958, he served as the West German ambassador to Japan.

-In 1958, in the midst of the Cold War (1953–1962), Kroll was appointed as a West German ambassador to the Soviet Union.
-During the Berlin Crisis of 1961, he sought close contact to Nikita Khrushchev, visiting him on 9 November 1961.
-He was criticized in West Germany for acting on his own and not respecting official West German policy of the time.
-Kroll had to report to chancellor Konrad Adenauer, but the chancellor sent him back to the Soviet Union, preferring to have someone there who has good relations with the Soviet leader Khrushchev.
+In 1958, amid the Cold War (1953–1962), Kroll was appointed as a West German ambassador to the Soviet Union.
+During the Berlin Crisis of 1961, he sought close contact with Nikita Khrushchev, visiting him on 9 November 1961.
+He was criticized in West Germany for acting on his own and not respecting the official West German policy of the time.
+Kroll had to report to Chancellor Konrad Adenauer, but the chancellor sent him back to the Soviet Union, preferring to have someone there who has good relations with the Soviet leader Khrushchev.

 In February 1962, Kroll leaked details of Adenauer's intentions to members of the press, who did not keep it a secret, demanding that he be fired immediately.
 The affair was also dubbed Kroll Opera, after the building in Berlin.
 Adenauer and the Foreign office did not give in, but agreed to retire him several months later.
 From September 1962 until May 1963, Kroll spent the final months of his career as a counselor to the West German federal government.